connektedkm/connektedkm/_pages/technical-writing.md

 comments: true
 ---

-Welcome to my technical writing portfolio!
-Below are a selection of writing examples which cover some of the topics and technologies I am experienced in working with.
+A selection of writing examples covering both technological concepts and procedural steps to showcase a range of experiences.

-## Writing Example 1 - Network Address Translation explained
+## Network Address Translation explained

 - [*Quick-Start Guide*]({{ "/docs/NAT" | relative_url }}).

-## Writing Example 2 - How to create an AWS VPC with DNS enabled using CloudFormation
+## How to create an AWS VPC with DNS enabled using CloudFormation

 - [*Quick-Start Guide*]({{ "/docs/AWS_CloudFormation/" | relative_url }}).

-## Writing Example 3 - Use Python to export data from a MySQL database using a Pandas Dataframe
+## Use Python to export data from a MySQL database using a Pandas Dataframe

 - [*Quick-Start Guide*]({{ "/docs/Python_export/" | relative_url }}).